AshleyScirra/via.js/README.md

 Until recently this was impossible to achieve in JavaScript.
 However the [WeakRefs proposal](https://github.com/tc39/proposal-weakrefs) makes GC observable, making it possible to identify when Proxys are collected and post a cleanup message to the receiver side, which then deletes unused map entries.

-At time of writing, WeakRefs are implemented behind a flag in Chrome Canary 73.0.3635.0.
-Via.js includes support for this to clean up memory and avoid leaking; however the spec looks set to change so this will probably stop working soon.
-Via.js currently uses the WeakFactory API; if it hasn't changed yet you can try it by running Canary with the command-line `chrome --js-flags="--harmony-weak-refs"`.
-If WeakFactory is not supported, it falls back to leaking memory!
-So be warned: Via.js is not production ready yet.
+WeakRefs are enabled by default in Chrome 84+, and support in other browsers should come soon.
+This should make Via.js ready for use in production, since it can be used in long-running apps without leaking memory.

 # API
 Via.js needs you to set up a messaging bridge.
 In theory you could do something crazy like use a WebSocket or DataChannel bridge and run remote code over a network link!
 Normally you'd just wrap postMessage though.
 For real code see how the examples do this.
 However assuming you're controlling the DOM from a Worker, then the controller (worker) side does this along the lines of: